Why HR consultants sometimes say ‘no’ to their clients

-The chances are that you’d really hope that a good consultant is going to add a little more value and bring new things.
-It follows that the answer to your every whim and wish ought sometimes to sound just a little like…..
+The chances are that you’d really hope that a good HR consultant is going to add a little more value and bring new things.
+It follows that the answer to your every whim and wish ought to sound a little like…

 The 3 meanings of 2 letters

-There are 3 reasons why the answer may not be as you wish it to be.
+There are three reasons why the answer may not be as you wish it to be.
 Be savvy about hearing the meaning behind a word that is too few letters to interpret.
-When you’ve read this, ask all the questions you need to understand.
+When you’ve read this, ask all the questions you need in order to understand.

-And when it comes to all the HR technology consultants out there, please think about how you use these 3 versions of ‘no’.
+And when it comes to all the HR technology consultants out there, please think about how you use these three versions of ‘no’.
 Think about the following questions:

 ‘Impossible’ is the easy no. Some things cannot be done within any reasonable parameter, whether this is payroll consultancy or in people analytics.
-This is, in terms that HR might understand of employment law, the “beyond the boundaries of reasonable response”.
+This is, in terms that HR people might understand about employment law, the “beyond the boundaries of reasonable response”.
 It is the Espresso that is derived from the tea plant.

 An application consultant can tell you the limits of their tool.
-In the case of an HR system, this may be the availability of calculation power, the links between data fields or the prospects for opening up or locking down security within a given support platform.
-A reporting tool may reach limits on the amount of questions (queries) which can be joined into one report output.
+In the case of HR systems, this may be the availability of calculation power, the links between data fields or the prospects for opening up or locking down security within a given support platform.
+A reporting tool may reach limits on the number of questions (queries) which can be joined into one report output.

-Hear these verdicts, ask about the instead options (known as ‘work-arounds’) or compromise on the end result you want and move on.
-Please don’t argue with the well-informed no that means impossible.
+Hear these verdicts, ask about the other options (known as ‘workarounds’) or compromise on the end result you want and move on.
+Please don’t argue with the well-informed ‘no’ that means impossible.

-‘Inconvenient’ is the nasty no. This no I’d like to be struck out of the consultancy conversation.
+‘Inconvenient’ is the nasty ‘no’.
+This ‘no’ I’d like to be struck out of the consultancy conversation.
 It derives from motives that may well not align with your own.
-This is the hidden option on the menu (the short – and yes there is one!) or the extra shot of something that is under the counter.
+This is the hidden option on the menu or the extra shot of something that is under the counter.

 One inconvenience to a consultant is a lack of knowledge.
 This is a fact of life.
-Hiding behind a lack of conviction, an aloneness, missing knowledge-bank or newness to working as a consultant by saying no is rare but not unheard of.
-Answers that are negative but simple – most typically on a configuration question – is a get-out.
+Hiding behind a lack of conviction, an aloneness, missing knowledge-bank or newness to working as a consultant by saying ‘no’ is rare but not unheard of.
+Answers that are negative but simple – most typically on a configuration question – is a cop-out.

-How do you check out whether this is what’s afoot?
-I’ve already told you some things are impossible to do with a system directly.
+Remember, I’ve already told you some things are impossible to do with a system directly so how do you check out whether this is what’s afoot?

 Then there is the inconvenience of time.
 This type of ‘no’ is a quick way of saying the job is not done and the day is over.
 And consultancy days are short.